-SHARIF JAMIL, Buriganga Riverkeeper Coordinator, Waterkeepers Bangladesh and Joint Secretary, BAPA Other involvements: Council Member, Waterkeeper Alliance Executive Member, People’s SAARC Water Forum, Bangladesh (P SAARC WFB) Member, South Asians for Human Rights (SAHR) Executive Member, National Committee for Saving the Sundarbans (NCSS) Executive Member, National River Saving Movement (JNRA) National Coordinator, Save Indigenous Environment Movement (APRA) Executive Director, Blue Planet Initiative (BPI)
+SHARIF JAMIL, Buriganga Riverkeeper Coordinator, Waterkeepers Bangladesh and General Secretary of Bangladesh Poribesh Andolon (BAPA).
+Other involvements: Council Member, Waterkeeper Alliance Executive Member, People’s SAARC Water Forum, Bangladesh (P SAARC WFB) Member, South Asians for Human Rights (SAHR) Executive Member, National Committee for Saving the Sundarbans (NCSS) Executive Member, National River Saving Movement (JNRA) National Coordinator, Save Indigenous Environment Movement (APRA) Executive Director, Blue Planet Initiative (BPI)

 Sharif Jamil is the Buriganga Riverkeeper who is an internationally recognized leader and activist in the global environmental movement.
 For more than a decade he has organized civic action for environmental justice in Bangladesh through his involvement in the country’s largest civil society initiative, Bangladesh Poribesh Andolon (BAPA).
 As a member and General Secretary, Bangladesh Poribesh Andolon (BAPA), Sharif Jamil has worked to save the country’s rivers, wetlands, forests and urban green spaces, and to protect the rights of indigenous groups whose livelihoods depend on environmental preservation in Bangladesh.

 Sharif Jamil has consulted closely with the Waterkeeper Alliance starting in 2009 through attendance at regional and global meetings and conferences.
 In 2014, he was elected as the International Regional Representative in the Waterkeeper Council.
 He has networked with local community leaders along the Buriganga River, and met with civil society leaders and policymakers in Bangladesh.